 εg,y,i ~ normal(0, σage)

 where y is the brood year (equal to t-2, t-3, t-4 or t-5 in Eqn.
 A3), the summation in the denominator is over ages 2 to 5, pg,i is the CU-specific mean proportion of adult fish that return at a given age, ω is a parameter controlling interannual variability in the proportion returning at each age, and ε are standard normal deviates (Holt and Bradford 2011 REF; Table A1).
-We identified CU-specific ω parameters using time series of age-specific returns and a grid search.
+We estimated CU-specific ω parameters using a simple grid search with time series of age-specific returns (years X to Y).

 Management Sub-model